The Uganda Hotel and Tourism Training Institute (UHTTI) started in mid of 1980’s after a feasibility study under the project UNDP/ILO/UG/30

 The Statute however, was replaced by section 130, sub-section 1 and 2 of the Universities and other Tertiary Institution’s Act, April 2001 that commenced on the 6th of April 2001.
 The Uganda Hotel and Tourism Training Institute, fully owned by the Uganda Government, was in 1998 transferred to the Ministry of Education and Sports (MOES) as its line Ministry.
 It was upgraded through the world Bank PAMSU Project Phase1.

-In November 2007, following Cabinet directive, UHTTI was again tranferred back to the Ministry of Tourism Trade and Industry.
+In November 2007, following Cabinet directive, UHTTI was again transferred back to the Ministry of Tourism wildlife and Antiquettes .